 Study abroad: There is a self-funded elective period within the programme.
 Students wishing to undertake this elective period internationally must follow the School processes and government guidelines outlined by the School International Director/Lead for Study Abroad.
+Apprenticeship students will require agreement from their employer to undertake a study abroad elective.

-11. University Regulations
+13. University Regulations